List of After You've Gone episodes

 The following is a list of episodes for the BBC One sitcom After You’ve Gone.
+It was created by My Family creator Fred Barron.
 The first episode aired on 12 January 2007, and the last on 21 December 2008.
 BBC One commissioned a fourth series and a third Christmas special for broadcast in 2009, but cancelled them in November 2008.
 All 25 episodes of the series were broadcast on Friday evenings, with most episodes airing at 8:30pm.
-All 25 episodes are 30 minutes long, with the exception of the 2008 Christmas special, which is 45 minutes.
+All 25 episodes are 30 minutes long, with the exception of the 2007 and 2008 Christmas specials, which are both 45 minutes.